carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 ![commit in RStudio](../../fig/05-rstudio-commit.png)

-Hit commit and a dialogue box will show a completed commit.
+Hit commit, and a dialogue box will show a completed commit.
 Warning: **DO NOT PUSH** anything yet!

 Congrats!
 You made your first commit!

 > ## Discussion: (optional) Utilizing .gitignore files
-> a `.gitignore` file is used to signal to Git to NOT track versions of specific files.
+> a `.gitignore` file is used to signal to Git NOT to track versions of specific files.
 One instance where this is used in a data analysis project is with data files that are too large to be uploaded to GitHub.
 >
-> Now, there are some caveats to this, so in what situations would it make sense to add data to the .gitignore and what situations would it not?
+> Now, there are some caveats to this, so in what situations would it make sense to add data to the .gitignore, and in what situations would it not?
 What else could you imagine you wouldn't want to track in your research project?
 >
 > > ## Solution:
 > > Why and when would it be a good idea to add data files to the `.gitignore`?
-> > - With raw data files - since they will not be modified (remember: raw data = read only).
+> > - With raw data files - since they will not be modified (remember: raw data = read-only).
 > > - With sensitive data - This should absolutely not be pushed to GitHub
 > >
-> > Why and when would it not make sense to add data files to the `.gitignore` so they will be available in the Git repository.
+> > Why and when would it not make sense to add data files to the `.gitignore` so they will be available in the Git repository?
 > > - pre-processed data files - these are the data files that are edited - processed from the raw data
 > > - small data files - may not make much of a difference whether they are tracked or not
 > > - the first time you add data files - You can't push data files to GitHub unless they are tracked.
-So if you want your data on GitHub, but don't want to track it, you must make sure you push once and then add the file to the .gitignore file.
+So, if you want your data on GitHub but don't want to track it, you must make sure you push once and then add the file to the .gitignore file.
 > {: .solution}
 {: .challenge}